Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Zazazu is considered to be the first sparkling wine in Crete

 The afternoon ends with a glass of Zazazu Demi-Sec (Vidiano, Vilana, and Moscato Spinas), the first local sparkling wine.
-Ideal alone, or to produce explosive cocktails, like the one Anna mixes adding a few drops of Agourida.
+Ideal alone, or to produce explosive cocktails, like the one Anna mixes with a few drops of Agourida.

 However, that’s not all, Malvasia di Creta (sundried Plyto, Dafni, Vilana, and Vidiano) is the last reward.
 The combination of probably the best varieties of the island results in this nectar of rich aromas, with an intensely fruity and rich taste that reminds me of childhood cakes.